Anglesey: Kingdom of Gwynedd and House of Aberffraw

 After the Roman departure from Britain in the early 5th century, pirates from Ireland colonised Anglesey and the nearby Llŷn Peninsula.
 In response to this, Cunedda ap Edern, a Gododdin warlord from Scotland, came to the area and began to drive the Irish out.
 This was continued by his son Einion Yrth ap Cunedda and grandson Cadwallon Lawhir ap Einion; the last Irish invaders were finally defeated in battle in 470.

 During the 9th century, King Rhodri Mawr unified Wales and separated the country into at least 3 provinces between his sons.
 He gave Gwynedd to his son, Anarawd ap Rhodri, who founded the medieval Welsh dynasty, The House of Aberffraw on Anglesey.
 The island had a good defensive position, and so Aberffraw became the site of the royal court (Llys) of the Kingdom of Gwynedd.
-Apart from devastating Danish raids in 853 and 968 in Aberffraw, it remained the capital until the 13th, after Rhodri Mawr had moved his family seat from Caernarfon and built a royal palace at Aberffraw in 873.
+Apart from devastating Danish raids in 853 and 968 in Aberffraw, it remained the capital until the 13th century, after Rhodri Mawr had moved his family seat from Caernarfon and built a royal palace at Aberffraw in 873.
 This is when improvements to the English navy made the location indefensible.
 Anglesey was also briefly the most southerly possession of the Norwegian Empire.

 After the Irish, the island was invaded by Vikings—some raids were noted in famous sagas (see Menai Strait History) such as the Jómsvíkinga—and by Saxons, and Normans, before falling to Edward I of England in the 13th century.
 The connection with the Vikings can be seen in the name of the island.
 In ancient times it was called "Maenige" and received the name "Ongulsey" or Angelsoen, from where the current name originates.